-Few names in the course of human history elicit emotions of strength and hope, the promise of tomorrow, like that of Anne Frank.
+Few names in the course of human history elicit emotions of strength and hope for tomorrow like that of Anne Frank.
 The Amsterdam home where she and seven others survived for two years, hiding from the Nazis, is as emotional and inspirational a destination as any I’ve ever visited in this world.

-When I visited her home in Amsterdam, the big horse chestnut tree that Anne wrote about in her diary was still living.
+When I first visited her home in Amsterdam, the big horse chestnut tree that Anne wrote about was still living.
 It died a few years ago in a wind storm, but before it did, museum officials procured 11 little saplings that now grow in U.S. soil.

 Where to See Anne Frank’s Tree

 The Anne Frank Center for Mutual Respectin New York hosts numerous traveling exhibits around the world at any given time.
-Seek them out and then look into yourself for the opportunity to spread the promise of hope and tomorrow, as Anne Frank did.
+Seek them out.
+Then look into yourself for the opportunity to spread the promise of hope and tomorrow, as Anne Frank did.